Easton Corbin: 2017–2020: Didn't Miss a Beat EP

 On January 30, 2017, Corbin released "A Girl Like You" to country radio, the lead single from his upcoming fourth studio album.
 The song climbed the charts very slowly, and peaked at No. 6 on the Billboard Country Airplay chart after charting in excess of a year.
 Although the single reached the top 10, Mercury Nashville terminated Corbin from the label in February 2018.

 Corbin independently released a new single, "Somebody's Gotta Be Country", in January 2019 and almost made it into the Billboard Country Airplay Chart by peaking at No. 64.

 On November 13, 2020, Corbin released his the EP titled "Didn't Miss a Beat", his first release since termination from Mercury.
 The EP did not include his previous two singles "A Girl Like You" and "Somebody's Gotta Be Country".
 The release is Corbin's first not to chart on Billboard.

-2021–present: Let's Do Country Right
+2021–2025: Let's Do Country Right

-On January 25, 2022, it was announced that Easton had signed a record deal with Stone Country Records.
+On January 25, 2022, it was announced that Corbin had signed a record deal with Stone Country Records.
 His first single with the label, "I Can't Decide", was released to country radio on May 9, 2022.
 It peaked at number 48 on the Country Airplay chart.

 His fourth studio album, Let's Do Country Right, was released via Stone Country Records on January 20, 2023.
 The album's third single, "Marry That Girl", was released to country radio on February 13, 2023.

+After "Marry That Girl" failed at country radio, Stone Country Records dropped Corbin from their label in early 2025.

+2026–present: Hate To Be That Guy

+On September 25, 2026, Corbin announced his new single to country radio would be "Hate To Be That Guy" under a new record label.